 Throughout the year the Education Program offers demonstrations and history on traditional and contemporary life-ways.
-Providing gatherings, temporary displays, history presentations and the continued practicing of traditional events, Three Chief’s Culture Center is guided by tribal elders and is insuring the perpetuation of their tribal culture.
+Providing gatherings, temporary displays, history presentations and the continued practicing of traditional events, Three Chief’s Cultural Center is guided by tribal elders and is insuring the perpetuation of their tribal culture.

-Three Chiefs Culture Center hosts a number of area schools and organizations throughout the year with museums tours, art, presentations, games and history.
+Three Chiefs Cultural Center hosts a number of area schools and organizations throughout the year with museums tours, art, presentations, games and history.
 Registration is required for all group activities please call one week in advance.
 Group rate applies for groups of 5 or more.
 Art and craft classes are extra depending on selection.

 Traditional Arts & Crafts Day: Postponed until further notice

 Education Trunks available for check out: Free for local use.
 Any outside area use must pay shipping or delivery charges.

 - The People Trunk – Traditional clothing, reading materials, photographs, and more that will share history past and present of the Salish, Pend d’Oreille and Kootenai people.

 - The Animal Trunk – Includes animal puppets with the names in Salish & Kootenai, history, stories and more that share how important animals are to our tribes.

 - The Buffalo Trunk – Includes information of traditional uses of the buffalo, pictures, books, coloring pages and more.